College of Liberal Arts and Social Sciences

 7. No make-up examination will be arranged if students admitted to a course and cannot sit for the examination.
 Students are advised to consider taking courses without an examination component.

-8. CityU CLASS students taking courses at HKUST should note that the course grades are to be assigned by HKUST, and the course grades will not be recorded on the transcripts issued by CityU, nor will they be included in the calculation of GPA for the CityU awards.
+8. CityUHK CLASS students taking courses at HKUST should note that the course grades are to be assigned by HKUST, and the course grades will not be recorded on the transcripts issued by CityUHK, nor will they be included in the calculation of GPA for the CityUHK awards.
 The credits for courses with failed grade will not be transferred.

-9. Grades will be assigned to students at the end of a course, and a transcript will be sent to CityU CLASS for release to their students.
-To comply with the requirement of the Personal Data (Privacy) Ordinance, the consent of students for the release of their course results to CityU CLASS will be sought during the course application stage.
+9. Grades will be assigned to students at the end of a course, and a transcript will be sent to CityUHK CLASS for release to their students.
+To comply with the requirement of the Personal Data (Privacy) Ordinance, the consent of students for the release of their course results to CityUHK CLASS will be sought during the course application stage.

 Credit Transfer

-2. In order to facilitate Major Leader and Course Leader’s consideration of the credit transfer application, students should provide them with the transcript issued by HKUST and course syllabus/detailed information of the course(s) that students would like to apply for credit transfer.
+2. In order to facilitate Major Leader and Course Leader’s consideration of the credit transfer, students should provide them with syllabus/detailed information of the course(s) that students would like to take.

-4. The College Office will then forward the application form, together with a copy of the official transcript issued by HKUST to ARRO for the processing of credit transfer.
+4. At the end of the semester, the College Office will forward the approved application form, together with a copy of the official transcript issued by HKUST to ARRO for the processing of credit transfer.

 Academic Calendar and Examination at HKUST